 Here, you can configure everything from custom margins and paddings, scrolling effects, background settings, etc.

 You can also apply a custom CSS if you want (this is only available in the Pro version).

 One of the unique features of Elementor is the ability to set custom values for different screen sizes, which can be seen below:

 This gives you finer control on how your content is displayed on different devices and screen resolutions.

 Unlike Elementor, Beaver Builder inherits your theme’s fonts and color by default.
 This allows for consistency out of the box.

 Beaver Builder’s styling options vary depending on the element, but basically, you have style, separator, typography, and advanced options.

-The styles settings are shown when you are editing a row as well as other elements like buttons.
-You can find options for:
+The style settings are shown when you are editing a row as well as other elements like buttons.

 - Content width